duckdb/duckdb-web/docs/api/cli.md

 The DuckDB CLI is based on the SQLite command line shell, so CLI-client-specific functionality is similar to what is described in the [SQLite documentation](https://www.sqlite.org/cli.html) (although DuckDB's SQL syntax follows PostgreSQL conventions).

 ## Getting Started
 Once the CLI executable has been downloaded, unzip it and save it to any directory.
 Navigate to that directory in a terminal and enter the command `duckdb` to run the executable.
 If in a PowerShell environment, use the command `./duckdb` instead.
+To see additional command line options to use when starting the CLI, use the command `duckdb --help`.
-By default, this will open a temporary in-memory database.
+By default, the CLI will open a temporary in-memory database.
 To open or create a persistent database, simply include a path as a command line argument like `duckdb path/to/my_database.duckdb`.
 This path can point to an existing database or to a file that does not yet exist and DuckDB will open or create a database at that location as needed.
 The file may have any arbitrary extension, but `.db` or `.duckdb` are two common choices.
 You will see a prompt like the below, with a D on the final line.

 ```command
 v0.3.4 662041e2b